 A contest to support innovation in human services.

 The Providers’ Council’s What a Great Idea!
-Contest aims to support innovation and social enterprise in Massachusetts human services by helping provider agencies bring their innovative ideas to fruition.
+Contest, open to any member agencies in good standing, aims to support innovation and social enterprise in Massachusetts human services by helping provider agencies bring their innovative ideas to fruition.
 Social enterprises use business methods to help achieve their social missions and serve diverse clientele.
 Such endeavors have the potential to diversify revenue streams in organizations, provide new work opportunities for clients and consumers, increase efficiency and cost effectiveness, and create more jobs in the human services sector.

 What a Great Idea!
 Contest winner(s) will receive consulting services from graduate students at local universities.
 Services received will depend upon the project and could include a feasibility study, marketing plan, business plan, strategic plan, etc.

 Continuing with last year's revisions, the What A Great Idea!
 Contest offers three levels of project development for submission:

 Applicants submitting proposals in Level 1 are projects in the initial stage of development.
 Proposals will include a skeleton outline including basic elements (idea, strategy, estimated resources needed etc).
 This level is ideal for an organization that has a great idea, but is unsure how to fit this idea into their existing programming or is looking for additional creative minds to brainstorm a plan for development, feasibility study and/or funding sources.

 This level asks applicants to lay out a clear plan including documentation of initial steps that have been taken, potential business outlines and development stages which have been identified through internal processes.
 Applicants will provide detailed plans for future development while highlighting areas where student consultants and mentorship will be of particular value.
 This level is ideal for organizations that have been working to develop a project, but have been unable to move forward up to this point.